genevate/style_guides/design/basic.md

 - Build upon existing, common design standards.
 - Use negative space - Separate navigation from content, sections from bodies, text from images, etc.
+- Use plenty of headings to help the reader scan for what is most relevant.
+- Use short paragraphs which get to the point quickly.
+- Use designs that strive to be clear, obvious, and self-explanatory.
+- Avoid sacrificing functionality over beauty.
+- Avoid heavy explanations/instructions.

 ## Site Logo